 Talos Intelligence

-Talos Intelligence, a robust IP and domain reputation tool by Cisco, is one of the most comprehensive resources for monitoring your email reputation, sender score, domain reputation, and IP reputation.
+Talos Intelligence, a robust IP and domain reputation tool by Cisco, is one of the most comprehensive third party softwares for monitoring your email reputation, sender score, domain reputation, and IP reputation.
 By entering your IP, domain, or network owner details, this tool provides real-time threat data and generates a detailed report on your domain's performance using its extensive database.

 Email reputation audit checklist